-Visit www.crawfordcountywisconsinfair.com to enter online.
-Official entries must include name and birthdates of animals entered.
-Changes may be made at the Fair for a \$5.00 per change fee.
-No additions will be allowed.
-For example: If a Registered Holstein Spring Calf named CCFair Atwood Mary is entered, CCFair Jasper Susan may be substituted at the Fair, but CCFair Jasper Susan may not be just added to the Official Form at the Fair.
+Official entries must include the name and birthdates of animals entered.
+Changes may be made at the Fair for a \$5.00 per change fee, no additions will be allowed.
+Example: If a Registered Holstein Spring Calf named CCFair Atwood Mary is entered, CCFair Jasper Susan may be substituted at the Fair, but CCFair Jasper Susan may not be added to the Official Form at the Fair.
 Exhibitors will need to sign that the Official Entry Form is correct at the Fair to receive their back tag.
 The Dairy Cattle Official Entry Form will serve as the Animal Identification Form.

-- Veterinarians recommend that cattle be treated with an intra-nasal vaccine for IBR and Parainfluenza. - If there are fewer than 5 entries in a breed show, registered animals will be judged in Class H. Grade animals will be judged in Class P. If a junior exhibitor has more than one entry in the combined class, another junior exhibitor may show an animal. - Animals entered in group classes must also be exhibited in a class for individuals. - ALL DAIRY EXHIBITORS NEED TO verify THEIR ANIMALS BY 5:00 pm on THURSDAY of Fair to receive their back tag.
+- Veterinarians recommend that cattle be treated with an intra-nasal vaccine for IBR and Parainfluenza. - If there are fewer than 5 entries in a breed show, registered animals will be judged in Class H. Grade animals will be judged in Class P. If a junior exhibitor has more than one entry in the combined class, another junior exhibitor may show an animal. - ALL DAIRY EXHIBITORS NEED TO VERIFY THEIR ANIMALS BY 5:00 pm on THURSDAY of Fair to receive their back tag.